Why Experiential Retail is Necessary for Brick-and-Mortar Stores

 Provide More Than Products

-One thing that online stores can’t offer is personalized service that goes above and beyond the virtual experience.
+One thing that online stores can’t offer is a personalized service that goes above and beyond the virtual experience.
 For example, a clothing retailer can offer free or discounted alterations for customers who spend a certain amount of money – and that’s a service that requires the customer be there in person to get the perfect fit.

 Customer insights are the backbone to a strong customer experience.
 A good car salesman will use specific personal information, such as a customer’s needs or purchase budget, and use that information to suggest comparable options.
 Online stores may offer an “items suggested based on your purchase” feature, but those features lack the human touch of a well-informed salesperson.